College Administrators

 Professor CHAN Wan-yi Renee obtained her Bachelor of Science (Environmental Life Science), Master of Philosophy (Microbiology) and Doctor of Philosophy (Microbiology & Pathology) from The University of Hong Kong (HKU).
 She won the 2010 Young Scientist Awards (Life Science) of the Hong Kong Institution of Science.

-Professor Chan has been active in serving the overseas student programme, including the CUHK Host Family Programme organised by the Office of Student Affairs, CUHK and the Summer Undergraduate Research Programme organised by the Office of Academic Links, CUHK.
+Professor Chan has been active in serving overseas student programme, including the Summer Undergraduate Research Programme organised by the Office of Academic Links, CUHK.

 Dr. CHENG Man-chuen